 Types of Crowns

-e.max crowns are made of lithium disilicate, a new high-tech, highly aesthetic, and extremely strong glass-ceramic.
-They have a strong foundation that can be layered with porcelain to produce crowns that mimic the gloss, translucency, and shade of beautiful natural teeth.
+e.max crowns are made of lithium disilicate and then veneered with porcelain.
+The core is thus extremely strong, and the porcelain veneer gives it a beautiful aesthetic.
+Their appearance will mimic the gloss, translucency, and shade of beautiful natural teeth.
 These crowns are metal-free, biocompatible, and have great long-term wear.

 In some cases Dr. Weiss uses porcelain-fused-to-metal crowns on molar teeth.
 The metal support adds strength and durability to the crowns.
 Crowns with a metal foundation can withstand the forces of bruxism (teeth grinding) and chewing if you have a strong bite.
-A high-noble metal foundation (gold, platinum, or palladium) is biocompatible and won’t irritate gum tissue.
+A high-noble metal foundation (an alloy of gold, platinum, and palladium) is biocompatible and won’t irritate gum tissue.